babynus/projeqtor/branches/V8.2/projeqtor/docs/user/Gui.rst

 .. rubric:: |fourBLC| Drop file area

-This area allows to add an attachment file to the item.
+|DropFile| This area allows to add an attachment file to the item.

   * Drop the file in the area.
   * Or click on the area to select a file.